---

 - Nausea and vomiting

-- Duration: Symptoms usually last 4 to 7 days, and most people recover without treatment, although dehydration can occur.
+Duration: Symptoms usually last four to seven days, and most people recover without treatment, although dehydration can occur.

 **Treatment**